 One night, everyone else trooped outside to fetch dinner, but I begged off so I could finish the book I was reading.
 A few minutes after they left, the full extent of my solitude rushed in.
 I was, I knew, alone forever, lost in what I’d called the family feeling when I was younger.
 That sense of being nobody and nothing in the midst of others, of being unseen and unsafe, eternally unheld.
 I dropped my book and flattened against a wall, breathing breathing breathing in that fresh paint.

 And it worked.

 To this day, the smell of fresh paint, especially in the fall, fills me with a happy possibility.
 The sense that something broken can get fixed, that incremental work can amount to something, that anything broken can be built anew–a family without a dad, a mom who can’t TCB, a dream that just won’t die.

-By the time I was twelve we didn’t go into the city much anymore; I was occupied with my preteen subterfuge and Sari was busy with that one paperback she never finished, book spine breaking as she laid it flat on her dirty kitchen table and stared out the window blankly.
-The more Audre settled into her new life, the less my mother could find a foothold in it and it seemed inconceivable she’d seek one of her own.
+By the time I was twelve we didn’t go into the city much anymore; I was occupied with my preteen subterfuge and Sari was busy with that one paperback she never finished, book spine breaking as she laid it flat on her dirty kitchen table and stared out the window.
+The more Audre settled into her new life, the less my mother could find a foothold in it.

 But that year, I listened with Adam to WILD, not top-40 WHTT as I did later with local kids whose kisses fell short of the ones he and I never shared.
 I dreamed city dreams–rainbow colors, stakes, stages on which to shine.
 Everybody burning differently, united by a ragged bravado, that dance of making it happen, captain.
 Consciously I didn’t know I was picking up a story my parents had put down, but I felt that pull not just out of the neighborhood but somewhere altogether fuller and finer.
 That city place, where even taking out the garbage had style and nothing to do with your family’s mess.